Alex Agyarkwa

-Alexander Agyarkwa Ameyaw (born 18 July 2000) is a Ghanaian professional footballer who plays as a midfielder.
+Alexander Agyarkwa Ameyaw (born 18 July 2000) is a professional footballer who plays as a midfielder for Malaysia Super League club Negeri Sembilan.
+Born in Ghana, he represents Malaysia at international level.

-He currently plays for Selangor in the Malaysia Super League, on loan from Accra Lions.

 Club career

 Early year

-Agyarkwa was born in the Mampong Municipal District.
+Agyarkwa was born in the Akuapim North Municipal District.
 He is a youth product of the Ghanaian clubs Phar Rangers in Division One League, before moving to the youth academy of Accra Lions in 2021.

 Selangor

-After spend half season with Accra Lions, Agyarkwa join the Malaysian club Selangor in the middle of 2021 on a season-long loan deal.
+After spending half a season with Accra Lions, Agyarkwa joined the Malaysian club Selangor in the middle of 2021 on a season-long loan deal.
 He started with appearances for the reserve side Selangor II, where he impressed with three goals in five games.
 Having impressed the coach Karsten Neitzel, he finally made his debut in the first team on 3 November 2021, playing full 90-minutes in a 2–1 away win against Kuching City.
+Later, Agyarkwa signed a permanent deal with Selangor in the 2021 off-season.

+Negeri Sembilan (loan)

+On 15 July 2025, Agyarkwa joined Negeri Sembilan on loan for the 2025–26 season.